launchbynttdata/launch-workflows/docs/reusable-python-uv-pytest.md

 # Run Python Unit Tests with Pytest

 Runs Python unit tests using Pytest in a reusable GitHub Actions workflow.
 This workflow is designed to be used in pull requests to ensure that the code changes do not break existing functionality.

-This workflow can be customized to report coverage in a Pull Request Comment or not, depending on the needs of the project.
+Pytest can be configured through files in your repository, and we recommend using [pyproject.toml](https://docs.pytest.org/en/stable/reference/customize.html#configuration-file-formats) for Pytest and any other Python configurations where possible.
+See [the Pytest documentation](https://docs.pytest.org/en/stable/reference/reference.html#ini-options-ref) for all configuration options.

+This workflow can perform rich unit test coverage checking, set the input for `report-coverage` to true, ensure that your project depends on `pytest-cov`, and consider setting your pyproject.toml options like [this example](https://github.com/launchbynttdata/launch-cert-tool/blob/ffe571499003e0ace49484da9379247abc97a1cf/pyproject.toml#L52-L61).

 ## Usage